casdoor/casdoor-website/docs/products/order.md

 - **State Management**: Current state and optional status message
 - **Duration**: Optional start and end times for time-limited purchases (e.g., 1-year cloud instance)

 Orders can include multiple products, making it possible to purchase several items in a single transaction.
 When the order is created, the system captures a snapshot of each product's current information—including its display name, image, detail, and price.
-This snapshot preserves what you actually bought, even if the product details change later in the system.
+This snapshot preserves what was purchased even if product details change later.

 The total order price automatically sums up all individual product prices.
 For products priced in different currencies, all items in a single order must use the same currency to ensure accurate total calculation.